Generates Javascript Documentation - ESDoc Tool

 • Documentation code coverage

-• Test coverage into the documentation
+• Test coverage included in the documentation

 • Can be hosted independently

-Installation and Setup ESDoc
+Installation and Setup of ESDoc

 npm install --save-dev esdoc esdoc-standard-plugin